VasylBihari/Excel-Training-and-Learning/Global-Freeelancers-Project/Readme.md

  I took the raw data from the Kaggle https://www.kaggle.com/datasets/urvishahir/global-freelancers-raw-dataset

+ This dataset contains 1,000 fictional freelancer profiles from around the world, designed to reflect realistic variability and messiness often encountered in real-world data collection.

  What has been implemented:

 🔍 Data cleaning and preparation (Power Query)